AliciaCurth/CATENets/README.md

 --experiment # defaults to 'simulation', 'ihdp' will run ihdp experiments --setting # different simulation settings in synthetic experiments (can be 1-5) --models # defaults to None which will train all models considered in paper,
-         # can be string of model name (e.g 'TNet'), 'plug' for all plugin models, 'twostep' for all two-step models
+         # can be string of model name (e.g 'TNet'), 'plug' for all plugin models,
+         # 'twostep' for all two-step models
---file_name # base file name to write to, defaults to 'results' --n_repeats # number of experiments to run, defaults to 10 (should be 100 for IHDP)
+--file_name # base file name to write to, defaults to 'results' --n_repeats # number of experiments to run, defaults to 10 (should be set to 100 for IHDP)
 ```
+To run the ihdp experiments, first download the IHDP-100 data files from https://www.fredjo.com/ and place them in a folder called 'data/'.

 Note: jax is currently only supported on macOS and linux, but can be run from windows using WSL (the windows subsystem for linux).